Sexual Violence Policy

 Collection of Student Data

-(a) PINA B’S shall collect and be prepared to provide upon request by the Superintendent of Private Career Colleges such data and information as required according to Subsections 32.1 (8), (9), (10) and (11) of Schedule 5 of the Private Career Colleges Act, 2005 as amended.
+(a) PINA B’S shall collect and be prepared to provide upon request for such data and information as required according to Subsections 32.1 (8), (9), (10) and (11) of Schedule 5 of the Private Career Colleges Act, 2005 as amended.

 Career College Sexual Violence Policy Template, October 21, 2016